xnixofficialx/NiXes-GAG-Macro/README.md

 Make sure you have UI navigation turned on
 Make sure you have zero speed effectiing pets equip like Brown mouse, Raptor ect.

+## Support Me!

-## If you want to support me you can follow me on roblox :)
+If you want to support me you can follow me on roblox :)

+Link: https://www.roblox.com/users/393867803/profile

 User Greenrockjam
-Link: https://www.roblox.com/users/393867803/profile